How to Test Prophecy

 How to Test Prophecy to the Church

-A genuine prophecy will NEVER contradict the Word of God; therefore, having a good knowledge of the Scriptures free from denominational and religious partialities is helpful when applying the biblical tests.
+A genuine prophecy will never contradict the Word of God; therefore, having a good knowledge of the Scriptures free from denominational and religious partialities is helpful when applying the biblical tests.

 Realize that except for Jesus, it's unlikely that any human has ever delivered a perfect prophecy.
 As Paul says, "We know in part and we prophesy in part" (1 Corinthians 13:9).

-That's why God EXPECTS us to know how to test prophecy, so we can weigh carefully what's being prophesied.
+That's why God wants us to know how to test prophecy, so we can weigh carefully what's being prophesied.
 As Paul instructed Timothy, we're to "rightly divide the word of truth" (2 Timothy 2:15).

 Whether testing of the prophetic was done by each individual or involved a group discussion, it's not clear in the Scriptures.
 Regardless, each one of us is responsible for testing and weighing the words we hear.